SuryaKarmakar/MySQL-Database/mysql.md

 # MySQL-Database

+## SQL(Structured Query Language):

+SQL is a standard language for storing, manipulating and retrieving data in database.

+SQL commands are instruction. it is used to communicate with the database. it is also used to perform various taska like create a table, add data to tables, drop the table, modify the table, set permission for users etc.

+## SQL Commands:

+- DDL

+1. Create
+2. Drop
+3. Alter
+4. Truncate

+- DML

+1. Insert
+2. Update
+3. Delete

+- DCL

+1. Grant
+2. Revoke

+- TCL

+1. Commit
+2. Rollback
+3. SavePoint

+- DQL

+1. Select

 ## Data Types in SQL:

 SQL Data Type is an attribute that specifies the type of data of any object.
 Each column, variable and expression has a related data type in SQL.
 You can use these data types while creating your tables.